 The K-2 Leveled Readers are a great addition to any classroom and are perfect for guided reading sessions.
 Teachers can choose books that are approaching, on or above grade level for each student.
 Each level has a different subject to avoid comparison with their neighbor.

 Accessing the Leveled Readers

 To print these booklets for your students, log into your online account.
-In the blue menu bar, click on the Extras tab then select Leveled Readers.
+From the Account Dashboard, go to the Training and Resources section.